-Open from Mar.24-Apr.
+Open from Mar.23-Apr.
 30, this festival gives your family access to 40 acres of blooming beauty.
-Is there really anything better than a backdrop filled with an expanse of row after row of flowers and Mt.
+Is there really anything better than a backdrop filled with row after row of flowers and Mt.
 Hood in the distance?
 Every year the owners arrange their varieties of tulips, daffodils and other flowers differently to create new patterns of colors for your camera to capture along with the smiling faces of your wee ones.
+But the flowers aren’t the only setting for your family photo session.

 For a fun shot, put your little on the cow train or search out the photo cut-out boards for loads of giggles and great snaps.
 The festival even hosts a photo contest, so your pics could really pay off!